LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/customizing-the-sdk.md

 indicator: messaging
 ---

-The SDK allows you to customize the look and feel of your app using LPConfig object.
-To apply a custom look and feel, create your own configuration instance and assign the attributes you want to customize.

-_**Note: for the list of all the attributes you can configure on the SDK, click [here](consumer-experience-ios-sdk-attributes.html)**_
+You can customize the look and feel of your app using the `LPConfig` object.
+Create your configuration instance and assign the attributes you want to customize.
+For the list of all the attributes to can configure, see [Attributes](mobile-app-messaging-sdk-for-ios-sdk-attributes-attributes.html).

-The most suitable time to customize configuration is right after the SDK initialization and before calling **showConversation()**.
+The most suitable time to customize configuration is right after the SDK initialization and before calling `showConversation()`.

-To get the default configuration:
+Default configuration:

 ```swift
 let configuration = LPConfig.defaultConfiguration
 ```

-To print all configurable attributes and their default values call:
+Print all configurable attributes and their default values:

 ```swift
 LPConfig.printAllConfigurations()
 ```

-To customize an attribute, follow this example:
+**Example configuration:**

 ```swift
 configuration.remoteUserBubbleBackgroundColor = UIColor.purpleColor()